timvideos/edid.tv/README.md

 Tests are run automatically through [Travis CI](https://travis-ci.org/timvideos/edid.tv) and coverage report can be found at [Coveralls](https://coveralls.io/r/timvideos/edid.tv).

+To run tests manually use the following commands:
-* `make coverage` for running all tests and generate coverage report.
+* `make coverage` to run all tests and generate coverage report.
-* `make clitest` for unittests.
+* `make clitest` to run unittests.
-* `make firefoxtest` for Firefox integration tests.
+* `make firefoxtest` to run Selenium integration tests with Firefox.
+* `make pep8` to run [PEP 8](http://www.python.org/dev/peps/pep-0008/) checker.

 Production Deployment